fragpomme/Kicad/Readme.md

 # How do I use it ?

-You have to download two folders :
+You have to download 3 folders :

 	PJ_Components.3dshapes and place it in Kicad/share/kicad/modules/packages3d/
-	PJ_Footprints.pretty and place it where you want
+	PJ_Footprints.pretty and place it where you want PJ_Library and place it where you want

 For now it's not possible to use it directly from our git :/

+You have to specify where the PJ_Footprints.pretty folder is and do the same for the pj_library.lib file in the PJ_Library folder.

 # How do I contribute ?